Joel-Miller-Lab/optimal-intervention/README.md

 script_execution_any_num_of_groups.py lets you do the same for an arbitrary number of groups but uses the numerical solver.

 The heatmap file produces the figure given in the appendix of the paper.

+The ipython notebook is work in progress and is not related to the current paper.